open-telemetry/opentelemetry-specification/specification/trace/api.md

 The API must provide methods to create `SpanContext`.
 There are three ways to create a `SpanContext`

-- By generating a new `SpanId` and `TraceId` when there is no in-process or remote parent.
+- By generating a new `SpanId`, `TraceId`, and `TraceFlags` when there is no in-process or remote parent.
 - By generating a new `SpanId` and copying the `TraceId`, `TraceFlags`, and `TraceState` from an in-process parent.
 - By accepting values for the `SpanId`, `TraceId`, `TraceFlags`, and `TraceState` for a remote